 Crafting a personalized curriculum takes careful planning.
 Students will want to ensure that the classes they choose meet both NYU’s LLM degree requirements and the eligibility requirements for the New York bar exam.
 At the Law School, we have dedicated advising resources for LLMs so that our students can be assured of meeting New York bar eligibility requirements, while also maximizing, to the extent possible, the number of classes that meet their own intellectual and career goals.

-Our advising begins over the summer months, before students arrive on campus.
-Through online chats, students receive advice from professors who are experts in their fields and current LLM students who share their insights from their own time at NYU.
-In addition, administrators in Graduate Affairs provide personalized counseling via email, videoconference, and telephone.
+Our advising begins before students arrive on campus.
+Students can receive advice from professors who are experts in their fields, and administrators in Graduate Affairs provide personalized counseling via email, videoconference, and telephone.
 Typical topics discussed with our administrators are the degree and program requirements, NY bar eligibility, and making the most of the Law School’s rich curricular and co-curricular opportunities.

 After arriving at NYU, students adjust their schedules at the start of each semester to ensure their curriculum is optimized for their goals.